AT_BD

 Important Note:

-In a very rare situation when the calculation does not convert, due to poor estimations of parameters, the user might want to provide a set of approximate parameter (EOP) values in an external file.
-This is particular useful when doing a camera calibration and the calculation can not be made convert.
+- In a very rare situation when the calculation does not converge, due to poor estimations of parameters, the user might want to provide a set of approximate parameter (EOP) values in an external file.
+This is particular useful when doing a camera calibration and the calculation cannot be made converged.

-Please note that, almost all the time, the automatic determination of approximate parameters, determined inside the function, are good enough to bring the calculation convert, even in big tilted photos, if the A.T. adjustment is a normal one, i.e. not with self calibration.
+- Please note that, almost all the time, the automatic determination of approximate parameters, determined inside the function, are good enough to bring the calculation converged, even in big tilted photos, if the A.T. adjustment is a normal one, i.e. not with self calibration.

-Thus, due to an observing fact that A.T. without self calibration is almost always convert, but A.T. with self calibration may or may not convert, we should separate a camera calibration process into 2 steps.
+- Thus, due to an observing fact that A.T. without self calibration is almost always converge, but A.T. with self calibration may or may not converge, we may want to separate a camera calibration process into 2 steps.
 First perform A.T. as normal, then use the values of the EOP parameters from the result as approximate values for a second AT with self calibration.
-In this way, we can make sure that the calculation is always convert.
+In this way, we can make sure that the calculation always converges.

 Noobeed bundle block adjustment program can handle a block of photos that have different values of camera focal length.
 In fact each individual photo can have its own focal length, or use the default focal length if omitted.